Cisc0-gif/SysIntegrity/README.md

-# SysIntegrity - File MD5sum Verification Tool
+# SysIntegrity - File and Log Integrity Check

 SysIntegrity allows users to add files on their system to a registry which would then be checked on startup.
 If a file has an unwarranted change, the hash would be changed which would trigger a red flag and warn the user of possible intrusion.